 Best practices for training your German Shepherd not to jump up:

-- Avoid smiling or laughing when the GSD jumps – You are inadvertently encouraging or rewarding the dog with affection.
-You must hold yourself from showing any signs of liking the behavior, no matter how cute it may seem for a young pup.
+• Avoid smiling or laughing when the GSD jumps – you may inadvertently encourage or reward the dog affectionately.
+You must resist showing signs of liking the behavior, no matter how cute it may seem for a young pup.

-- Ignore your GSD when he jumps – He will soon learn that he does not get attention if you turn your back and walk away.
-As soon as he stops jumping and has all four paws back on the ground, reward him with a treat.
+• Ignore your GSD when he jumps – He will soon learn that he does not get attention if you turn your back and walk away.
+Reward him with a treat when he stops jumping and has all four paws back on the ground.

 Discourage Destructive Chewing